What is an investment advisor?

 What does an investment advisor do?

 They provide the client with an overview of various types of investments and how each could affect their objectives.
-This includes assessing the risk a client can tolerate and advising them on how aggressively they can afford to be with their investments.
+This includes assessing the risk a client can tolerate and advising them on how aggressive they can afford to be with their investments.

 What is their fiduciary duty?